apache/shenyu/README.md

 # Plugin

- Whenever a request comes in ,Soul Execute all open plug-ins through the chain of responsibility.
+ Whenever a request comes in, Soul executes all open plugins through the chain of responsibility.

- Plugins are the heart of soul And plug-ins are extensible and hot-pluggable.
+ As the heart of soul, plugins are extensible and hot-pluggable.

- Different plug-ins do different things
+ Different plugins do different things.

- Of course, users can also customize plug-ins to meet their own needs.
+ Of course, users can also customize plugins to meet their own needs.

  If you want to customize, see [plugin-extend](https://dromara.org/website/zh-cn/docs/soul/extend.html)